jbhowat/franler/README.md

 1625 - After working some more and a break for Senior Reinforcement Project Presentations, I now have the ability to generate poll documents using Postman.
 Next goal is to try to get the same functionality through the front end.
 Feels like Deja Vu, hopefully I won't hit the same roadblocks with it as I did this AM / I will now know how to overcome them.

 1708 - Successfully creating new polls in the DB using a basic front end form.
 Figured out how to reset the state on the forms so that they clear when you hit create.
+Next I will try to make a component under the create poll component in order to show each poll.